Dehydration in Adults

 - Fever, increased heart rate, decreased blood pressure, and faster breathing are signs of potential dehydration and other illnesses.

-- Taking the pulse and blood pressure while the person is lying down and then after standing up for 1 minute can help determine the degree of dehydration.
+- Taking the pulse and blood pressure while the person is lying down and then after standing up for 1 and 3 minutes can help determine the degree of dehydration.
 Normally, when you have been lying down and then stand up, there is a small drop in blood pressure for a few seconds.
 The heart rate speeds up, and blood pressure goes back to normal.
 However, when there is not enough fluid in the blood because of dehydration and the heart rate speeds up, not enough blood is getting to the brain.
 The brain senses this condition, and the heart beats faster.
 If you are dehydrated, you feel dizzy and faint after standing up.

 - The color and clarity of urine, the urine specific gravity (the mass of urine is compared with that of equal amounts of distilled water), and the presence of ketones (carbon compounds that signify dehydration) in the urine may all help to indicate the degree of dehydration.